anth0nyhak1m/mirror-ai-reviewer/docs/index.md

 ## Results

+_Note: The following examples represent excerpts extracted from complete document analyses conducted during actual system evaluations.
+While these excerpts are presented in isolation for clarity and illustrative purposes, it should be noted that the agents operate within the full document context, where paragraph-level and document-level contextual information significantly influences claim extraction, citation association, and verification outcomes._

 ### Claim-Reference Alignment

 The example below demonstrates the system's capability to assess claim-evidence alignment across different levels of substantiation.
 Three variations of a sentence extracted from a research document are evaluated: (1) the original sentence, classified as "partially supported" due to a minor overstatement in its claims; (2) a modified version containing explicit contradictions with the cited evidence, correctly identified as "unsupported"; and (3) a refined version with softened language that aligns more precisely with the evidence, classified as "supported".
 This illustrates the system's sensitivity to subtle variations in claim strength and its ability to distinguish between different degrees of evidentiary support.